blhagadorn/papers/README.md

-# Essays, Researh Papers, and Musings
+# Essays, Research Papers, and Musings
 This is a collected list of my writings that some might be interested in.